Socially-Conscious Luxury safaris

 Our schedule will be like day 3 but will also include a visit to a local village and school and a lecture from a local conservation organization.

 There will be time for a short game drive in the morning followed by a buffet breakfast at camp before we gather our luggage for our return flight to Nairobi at 11:00 am.
-The remainder of our day will be spent at Hotel Serena where the day room will be waiting for you.
+The remainder of our day will be spent at our hotel where a day room will be waiting for you.
 You can use it to shower, freshen up, take a nap and prepare for your trip home.
 We will have a farewell meal before our drivers take you to Nairobi Airport for our flight home.
 Most flights to the United States depart late in the evening.

 You may need country-specific pharmaceuticals and/or immunizations when traveling to Kenya.
 Please speak with your primary care physician or local travel clinic to determine your specific needs.